 The death benefit for active employees provides a lump-sum payment approximately equal to the employee's annual salary (calculated based on the employee's actual earnings, for the 12-month period preceding the month of death); retired employees are insured for \$7,500; this coverage is an "other postemployment benefit," or OPEB.
-Membership in the plan at December 31, 2021, the valuation and measurement date, consisted of:
+Membership in the plan at December 31, 2023, the valuation and measurement date, consisted of:

-Inactive employees or beneficiaries currently receiving benefits 3 Inactive employees entitled to but not yet receiving benefits 1 Active employees 22 26
+Inactive employees or beneficiaries currently receiving benefits 5 Inactive employees entitled to but not yet receiving benefits 0 Active employees 25 30

-These contribution rates are based on actuarial assumptions developed primarily from the actuarial investigation of the experience of TMRS over the four year period from December 31, 2014 to December 31, 2018.
-They were adopted in 2019 and first used in the December 31, 2019 actuarial valuation.
-For calculating the OPEB liability and the OPEB contribution rates, the Gender-distinct 2019 Municipal Retirees of Texas mortality tables.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
-Based on the size of the city, rates are multiplied by an additional factor of 100.0%.

-The assumptions are summarized below:
+These contribution rates are based on actuarial assumptions developed primarily from the actuarial investigation of the experience of TMRS over the four year period from December 31, 2018 to December 31, 2022.
+They were adopted in 2023 and first used in the December 31, 2023 actuarial valuation.
+These assumptions are summarized below:

-Inflation 2.50% per year Salary Increases 3.50% to 11.50% Including Inflation Discount Rate 1.84% (Based on Fidelity's 20-Year Muinicipal GO AA Index) Administrative Expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68 Mortality Rates - Service Retirees 2019 Municipal Retirees of Texas Mortality Tables.
+Inflation 2.50% per year Salary Increases 3.50% to 11.50% Including Inflation Discount Rate 3.77% (Based on Fidelity's 20-Year Muinicipal GO AA Index) Administrative Expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68 Mortality Rates - Service Retirees 2019 Municipal Retirees of Texas Mortality Tables.
 The rates are projected on a fully generational basis with scale UMP.
 Mortality Rates - Disabled Retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
 In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members